 Although National Breast Cancer Awareness Month only comes once a year, breast cancer affects lives year round.
 So, whether you feel motivated to help with testing and treatment or be a friend when one is needed the most, you have the power to make a difference in someone's life.

-To learn more about what you can do, visit the links on the next page.
+To learn more about what you can do, visit the links below.

 - National Breast Cancer Foundation.
 "Breast Cancer Myths."
 (Accessed 4/29/09). http://www.nationalbreastcancer.org/About-Breast-Cancer/Myths.aspx